pfsense/docs/source/releases/2-4-5-new-features-and-changes.rst

 * Added validation to ensure NTP values are treated as numbers before use `#9558 <https://redmine.pfsense.org/issues/9558>`__
 * Changed the default NTP pool server to ``2.<domain>`` so that it can use IPv6 `#9931 <https://redmine.pfsense.org/issues/9931>`__
+* Improved handling of errors on the NTP status page to work/fail gracefully with custom ACLs for localhost in place `#9829 <https://redmine.pfsense.org/issues/9829>`__

 OpenVPN
 -------